By: Greg Brian

 Adding one cup of raw honey might sound like a lot, but the health benefits of raw honey here can add something nutritious to a calorie-filled pie.
 Some say this particular recipe is also not excessively sweet.

 All those pumpkin pies you’ve consumed every Thanksgiving for years have likely been loaded with granulated sugar.
-While that’s to be expected, what if you want to make a healthier pumpkin pie using a different kind of sweetener?
+While that’s to be expected, what if you want to take some medical advice and make a healthier pumpkin pie using a different kind of sweetener?

 Raw honey is just the thing.
 To make a honey pumpkin pie, begin with two cups of pumpkin puree.
 Add 3/4 cups of raw honey, one teaspoon of vanilla extract, one-half teaspoon of sea salt, 3 teaspoons of pumpkin pie spice, 3/4 cups of heavy cream, and two lightly-beaten eggs.

-Adding in 3/4 cups of raw honey adds just enough added sweetness without it being unhealthy.
-You’ll even get some antioxidants using raw honey, including from the pumpkin mix itself.
+Adding in 3/4 cups of raw honey adds just enough extra sweetness without it being unhealthy.
+You’ll even get some antioxidants using raw honey over regular honey, including from the pumpkin mix itself.

 4. Honey-Roasted Apple Pie